 Creative Activism + Voting Info Session – May 21

-This is the kickoff.
-We’ll discuss creative activism responses to anti-voter efforts and how you can help.
-The session will include past Unstoppable Voters participants and voting experts.
-We’ll talk about how organizations, artists, activists and others can be involved.
+This was the kickoff.
+We discussed creative activism responses to anti-voter efforts and how you can help.
+The session included past Unstoppable Voters participants and voting experts.
+We talked about how organizations, artists, activists and others can be involved.
 A recording of the info session is here.

 Unstoppable Voters Workshop – June 8-22

-A three-session, online workshop where participants learn all about creative activism, and refine ideas for pro-voter projects.
+A three-session, online workshop where participants learned all about creative activism, and refined ideas for pro-voter projects.
 Great for staff and volunteers at voter advocacy orgs, for artists, creatives, and more.
-This is a chance to experience our popular Creative Activism Academy training that we’ve been honing for 12+ years in workshops around the world.
-You’ll learn lots of examples of inspiring and truly effective creative actions, plus processes and tools you can apply to your own work.
+This was a chance to experience our popular Creative Activism Academy training that we’ve been honing for 12+ years in workshops around the world.
 Learn more here.

 Applications open for funding Unstoppable Voters Projects – June 11-25

-We invite you to submit your best, wildest, most impactful project ideas.
+We invited you to submit your best, wildest, most impactful project ideas.
 Applications closed on June 25th.

 We’re especially looking for projects that:

-- Are creative, risk-taking, innovative ideas that might not be supported elsewhere
+- Are creatively risk-taking, innovative ideas that might not be supported elsewhere

 - Feel relevant, exciting, pressing, and get new people to show up and get out